surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 ```

 ### Find most popular grade/band in the company
-We need to apply the similar logic as we did for the first method (I mean findMostRepeatingNameInCompany).
-Let’s try it
+We should apply a similar logic to what was implemented in the first method (findMostRepeatingNameInCompany).
+Let's attempt it here.

 ```java
 private static Band findMostPopularBandInCompany(Company company) {